British propaganda during World War I: Media coverage

 British propagandists also sought to influence the foreign press by providing it with information through the Neutral Press Committee and the Foreign Office.
 Special telegraph agencies were established in various European cities, including Bucharest, Bilbao and Amsterdam to facilitate the spread of information.

 To supplement that activity, Wellington House produced illustrated newspapers, which were similar to the Illustrated London News and influenced by the German use of pictorial propaganda.
 Various language editions were distributed, including America Latina in Spanish, O Espelho in Portuguese, Hesperia in Greek and Cheng Pao in Chinese.

 Film

 British propagandists were slow in exploiting cinema as a form of propaganda.
-Wellington House had suggested its use soon after the started, but that suggestion was overruled by the War Office.
+Wellington House had suggested its use soon after the war started, but that suggestion was overruled by the War Office.
 It was only in 1915 that Wellington House was permitted to implement its plans for film propaganda.
 A Cinema Committee was formed, which produced and distributed films to the Allies and to neutral countries.

 The first notable film was Britain Prepared (December 1915), which was distributed worldwide.
 The film used military footage to promote ideas of British strength and determination in the war effort.

 In August 1916, Wellington House produced the film Battle of the Somme, which was met favourably.